mikenakis/Bathyscaphe/README.md

 - **_Object Assessment_** - represents the result of examining an instance of a class (an object) to determine whether it is immutable or not.
 One of the fundamental premises of Bathyscaphe is that we must assess objects for immutability because quite often the assessment of types is inconclusive.
 Bathyscaphe has one assessment to express that an object is immutable, but an entire hierarchy of assessments for all the different ways in which an object can be mutable, so that it can provide diagnostics as to precisely why an object was assessed as mutable.
 Also see **_Assessment_**, **_Type Assessment_**.

+- **_Provisory Assessment_** - a type assessment which did not result in a conclusive "mutable" or "immutable" result.
+This means that each instance of that type _may and may not_ be immutable; each instance will have to be individually examined in order to reach a conclusive assessment.
+Most provisory type assessments contain extra information about precisely which members of each instance will require further examination.

 - **_Shallow Immutability_** - see **_Superficial Immutability_**

 - **_Superficial Immutability_** - refers to the immutability of a single object, without regards to the immutability of objects that it references.
-It is among the fundamental premises of Bathyscaphe that this type of immutability is largely inconsequential.
+It is among the fundamental premises of Bathyscaphe that this type of immutability is largely irrelevant.
 Also see opposite: **_Deep Immutability_**.

 - **_Type Assessment_** - represents the result of examining a class to determine whether it is immutable or not.
 One of the fundamental premises of Bathyscaphe is that type assessment is quite often inconclusive, in which case we must go one step further and assess the immutability of instances of that class.
 (Objects.)
 Bathyscaphe has a single assessment to express that a class is immutable, a hierarchy of assessments to represent all the different ways in which a class may be mutable, and another hierarchy of so-called "provisory" assessments to represent all the different ways in which a type eludes assessment, necessitating the further assessment of instances of that type.
 The information contained in type assessments provides explanations as to why that particular assessment was issued.
 Furthermore, the information contained in provisory assessments is used by Bathyscaphe as a guide in assessing the immutability of instances.
 Also see **_Assessment_**, **_Object Assessment_**.